-The objectives for this project will address concerns surrounding the Westslope Cutthroat Trout (WCT) population in the Elk River watershed through WCT habitat identification, comprehensive evaluations of restoration opportunities, and the communication of easy-to-understand, current WCT information.
+Spurred on by this gap in understanding, the Elk River Alliance (ERA) is attempting to fill some of these existing knowledge gaps in WCT research through their WCT Research Initiative.
+The objectives for this project will address concerns surrounding the WCT population in the Elk River watershed through WCT habitat identification, comprehensive evaluations of restoration opportunities, and the communication of easy-to-understand, current WCT information.
 By addressing these gaps, fisheries managers, industry and community members will be better able to actively work towards reducing threats and ensuring a sustainable and healthy WCT population.
-The methods for the project include: conducting redd surveys to identify important spawning and rearing habitat; reviewing and distilling available information in the form of reports and maps to identify key habitat and restoration opportunities; communicating with key members of industry, government and community to help establish restoration priorities; and holding workshops and developing online and print communication materials to increase local community awareness, engagement and knowledge about WCT health, habitat and threats to the population.
+The methods for the project include: conducting redd surveys and data syntheses to detect and map important spawning and rearing habitat; communicating with key members of industry, government and community to help establish restoration priorities; Assessing degraded WCT habitat to determine restoration opportunities and develop restoration plans for high priority sites; and holding workshops and developing online and print communication materials to increase local community awareness, engagement and knowledge about WCT health, habitat and threats to the population.

 - To learn more about WCT in the Elk Valley, including: species information, life history forms, habitat preference, and threats facing the population, click here.

 - To learn more about the WCT Life Cycle, click here.

 - To learn about how to identify a WCT redd (or nest), click here.

 - To learn about what YOU can do to help protect WCT during spawning season, click here.